hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/creating_sawtooth_network.rst

   Software Guard Extensions (SGX) to implement a leader-election lottery system.
   PoET simulator provides the same consensus algorithm on an SGX simulator.

-* An additional transaction processor, Validator Registry, which handles PoET settings for a multiple-node network.
+* An additional transaction processor, PoET Validator Registry, handles PoET settings for a multiple-node network.

 Prerequisites